How call tracking supercharges your landing pages

 Enter call tracking software: It not only tells you which marketing campaigns are driving phone calls from your landing pages, it also lets you record, store, and play back call data.
 Plus, by integrating call tracking with your marketing CRM, you can fully track a customer’s journey through the sales funnel.

 Personal injury firm Geoff McDonald and Associates, together with their agency Workshop Digital, discovered the value of call tracking in short order.
 By making use of CallRail’s integration with Unbounce, they found that most potential clients called the phone number on their landing pages to ask specific questions, rather than fill forms.
-Equipped with this information, Geoff McDonald and Associates and Workshop Digital changed by setting up 20 rotating phone numbers on their landing pages, and then used that to using a testing tool and .
+Equipped with this information, Geoff McDonald and Associates and Workshop Digital changed marketing strategies by setting up 20 rotating phone numbers on their landing pages, and then used that data to split test using a testing tool and optimize landing page copy.

 The result?
 A 33 percent year-over-year increase of leads from organic channels, and a 219 percent year-over-year increase in leads from paid and remarketing channels.
 Had the duo not used the call tracking platform, Geoff McDonald and Associates would be missing out on data leading to valuable clients, and Workshop Digital would be underestimating the value they provide to their clients.